blair-cannon/mind-reader/pseudocode.md

                 3. symbol that was second is now first for this round

-//lools into init function (can be called to restart/reset...same thing)
+//look into init function (can be called to restart/reset...same thing)

+TODO:
+-apply bootstrap:
+        - scroll aspect
+        - arrow for circle button
+        - circle button
+        - rectangle button
+        - colors
+        - fonts
+        - iphone look
+-make sure symbols can be pulled from array into heading and into helper text -get restart button to work